LV Criminal Defense: Our Experience

 Our client was one of several defendants charged with insurance fraud.
 The client that we represented was the only one of the defendants who received a non-custodial sentence.
 (1:11-cr-00892-RMB-8)

-Client was charged as part of a major federal fraud case involving credit card fraud in multiple federal districts.
+The client was charged as part of a major federal fraud case involving credit card fraud in multiple federal districts.
 Estimated losses from the credit card fraud scheme allegedly exceeded $50,000,000.
-Client was sentenced to a relatively short period of imprisonment.
+The client was sentenced to a relatively short period of imprisonment.

 We provided legal representation for a client accused of taking bribes and kickbacks.
 The client worked for the United Nations at the time when he allegedly accepted bribes and received kickbacks when helping to get contracts through the procurement process.
 Our client was accused of taking kickbacks with a value of almost $1 million.
 The client received a non-custodial sentence.